Steps to Chemical Cleaning of Cooling Towers

 - Once the system has been flushed, you can reestablish pH & conductivity meters, turn on non-chemical treatment systems or water treatment chemical feeds.

-- After the cleaning if some heavy debris were released and are now in the bottom of the basin, you can utilize our Cooling Tower Vacuum (CTV) to vacuum these debris out.
+- After the cleaning, if some heavy debris were released and is now in the bottom of the basin, you can utilize our Cooling Tower Vacuum (CTV) to vacuum this debris out.

 - Follow all local regulations for discharge.

 - Follow all plant personal protective equipment guidelines as determined by your health & safety team.